-SkyWest recently celebrated its 50 year anniversary and while many things have changed throughout the years, the company culture and commitment to safety have remained steadfast.
+While many things have changed throughout SkyWest's more than 50 years of operations, the company culture and commitment to safety have remained steadfast.
 At SkyWest our people are our most valued assets, and the success of our business is dependent on having an engaged and effective workforce.
 We respect every individual's quality of life and are committed to promoting dignity and trust in all we do.

-We strive to be the employer of choice for aviation professionals pursuing a career in the regional airline industry and we continually update our recruiting strategies to attract exceptional aviation professionals.
+We strive to be the employer of choice for those pursuing a career in our industry and we continually update our recruiting strategies to attract exceptional aviation professionals.
 We adapt our recruitment efforts based on the supply of eligible aviation professionals and our outlook for anticipated future flight schedules.
-In recent years, we responded to industry staffing challenges by making significant investments in our frontline employees to reduce attrition and provide stable, long-term careers with us.
+In recent years, we responded to industry staffing challenges by making significant investments in our frontline employee compensation to reduce attrition and to continue to provide stable, long-term careers.